Alex-CodeLab/webcnc/readme.md

 #### Installation

 - Set the correct ip_address in `websocket.js`
-- open index.html in a browser.
+For development, start a simple webserver.
+There are a few options:
+- `python -m SimpleHTTPServer`
+- if using Pycharm IDE (or similar), use the build in server to open index.html

-(for development, use `httpwatcher` for auto-reload)
+- or, for autoreload during development, use `httpwatcher`

+(disable CORS if you want to update settings.
+This wont be required once it runs on the ESP32).

 #### Contribute